KDE/documentation-develop-kde-org/content/hig/_index.md

 Design Vision
 -------------

-KDE\'s design vision focuses on two attributes of KDE software that connect its future to its history:
+KDE's design vision focuses on two attributes of KDE software that connect its future to its history:

 ### Simple by default...